flow-state-15/mod-5-extra-resources/project-week/question-asking-protocol.md

 This process is to practice and improve your abilities at requesting assistance.

+## How To Take Screenshots?

+Taking screenshots is an easy way to improve the quality of your questions.
+Once you learn the keyboard shortcuts it takes seconds to consistently acquire multiple screenshots that can be used to convey the nature of your bug.

+Consult the documentation linked below to learn more about taking screenshots on your operating system.
+These keyboard shortcuts below will work for most
+purposes:

+- [Windows][windows-screenshot]:
+  - `Windows logo key + Shift + S`
+- [MacOS][macos-screenshot]:
+  - `Shift + Command + 4`
+- [Linux][linux-screenshot]:
+  - `Shift + PrtScn`

 ## Industry Guides on How to Ask a Question

 - [Stack Overflow's question guide][stack-overflow-question-guide]